-Our primary business objective is to utilize our proprietary MicroNet technology and products to become the industry standard for treatment of stroke and complex vascular disease and to provide a superior solution to the common acute problems caused by current stenting procedures, such as restenosis, embolic showers and late thrombosis.
+Our primary business objective is to utilize our proprietary MicroNet technology and products to become the industry standard for the treatment of carotid disease and prevention of stroke and to provide a superior solution to the common acute problems caused by current stenting procedures, such as restenosis, embolic showers and late thrombosis.
 We are pursuing the following business strategies to achieve this objective.